Project-MONAI/monai-deploy-workflow-manager/deploy/helm/README.md

 > :warning: Note the user and password are hard coded inside the yaml file.

->: hint: Note we use the -local.yaml file, so storage is not persisted.
+> :bulb: Note we use the -local.yaml file, so storage is not persisted.
 For production, you should consider using volume claims.

 Next, let's install minio, a "like s3" service.